Non-perturbative effects of deep-strong light-matter interaction in a mesoscopic cavity-QED system

-It should be emphasized, that the observed step-like behaviour disappears in the thermodynamic limit.
-This limit corresponds to $N\rightarrow\infty$ and the scaling of the light-matter interaction as $\lambda\rightarrow \lambda/\sqrt{N}$ \IT{as it is inversely proportional} to the square root of the cavity mode volume.
+It should be emphasized, that the observed step-like behaviour disappears in the thermodynamic limit. \IT{We demonstrate it explicitly using a numerical calculation, the results of which are shown in Fig.~\ref{fig:10x10_full} in SM.} This limit corresponds to $N\rightarrow\infty$ and the scaling of the light-matter interaction as $\lambda\rightarrow \lambda/\sqrt{N}$ \IT{as it is inversely proportional} to the square root of the cavity mode volume.
 It is now anticipated that the thermodynamic limit of the Dicke and related models can be analyzed within the $1/N$ expansion~\cite{Dmytruk2021,Dmytruk2022,Lenk2022} and the leading order correction \IT{is given by} the RPA-like bubble diagrams. \IT{The second order RPA energy diagram} is shown in the upper panel of Fig.~\ref{fig:diag}.
 The bubbles correspond to the dimer \IT{excitation} propagator and wavy lines to the cavity photon propagators.
 Each bubble has a factor of $N_{1,2}$, \IT{depending on the group of dimers,} and each vertex carries the factor of $\lambda/\sqrt{N}$.
 Let us \IT{apply} the external potentials $v_{ext,1}$ and $v_{ext,2}$ to \IT{the first and the second} group of dimers, \IT{respectively}.
 The \IT{differential cross-polarizability of the first group is given by} $\chi_{12}=\partial^2 E_0/(\partial v_{ext,1}\partial v_{ext,2})|_{v_{ext,1}=0}$.
 The energy corrections can be expanded with respect to small $v_{ext}$ and calculated explicitly.
 The result shows, that for the RPA-like diagrams there are no terms in the energy proportional to $v_{ext,1}v_{ext,2}$ and thus \IT{the cross-polarizability in identically zero}.
 The cross terms appear in the next order of $1/N$ expansion for the diagram shown in the lower panel of Fig.~\ref{fig:diag}.
 Thus, the magnitude of the cross-polarization scales as $\lambda^6/N$ and vanishes in the thermodynamic limit.
 Therefore, the effective dimer-dimer interaction emerges only in the case of mesoscopic systems, with finite number of dimers.

 An experimental observation of the proposed effect could be realized in the system comprising two spatially separated groups of double quantum dots embedded in a single microwave cavity~\cite{liu2014photon,deng2015coupling,liu2015semiconductor}.
 It should be noted, that in a realistic system, the cavity photons will have finite lifetime due to the finite cavity quality factor, which may lead to the electroluminiscence in the considered system.
 While electroluminiscence was previously predicted in the similar set-ups~\cite{PhysRevLett.116.113601}, a self consistent description of the spectral and statistical properties of the emission would require an input-output formalism supplemented with a density matrix Master equation tailored for the ultrastrong coupling regime~\cite{akbari2023generalized}.